centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-mscs-nrpe.md

 ### NSClient++

-To monitor a *Microsoft Cluster Server* through NRPE, install the Centreon repackaged version of the NSClient++ agent.
+To monitor a *Microsoft Cluster Server* through NRPE, install the Centreon packaged version of the NSClient++ agent.
 Please follow our [official documentation](../plugin-packs/tutorials/centreon-nsclient-tutorial.html) and make sure that the **NRPE Server** configuration is correct.